GoogleCloudPlatform/education-data-platform/2-connector-moodle/README.md

     **}**
 },

+Third, you need to grant the role "Data Catalog Admin" to Cloud Composer service account ({prefix}-orc-cmp-0@${prefix}-orc.iam.gserviceaccount.com) in Common Project ({prefix}-cmn).

-Third and the last, run the dag called: update_table_bq
+Fourth and the last, run the dag called: update_table_bq